-The main countries that practice Buddhism currently are China, Japan, Korea, and Vietnam.
+Currently, Buddhism is primarily practiced in China, Japan, Korea, and Vietnam.

-Many of them have incorporated 0a number of diverse metaphysical systems, deities, astrology and other elements that the Buddha did not consider.
-Despite this diversity, Buddhism has relative unity and stability in its moral code.
+Many of them have included various metaphysical systems, deities, astrology, and other components that the Buddha did not take into consideration.
+Despite this variation, Buddhism's moral code is comparatively stable and cohesive.

 How Buddhism Benefits Mental Health

-The practice of Buddhism puts the individual in the role of "scientist," running experiments on their mind to see what works for them.
+Buddhism places the individual in the position of "scientist," conducting experiments on their mind to determine what functions best for them.

 The main form of mental training is meditation.
 Studies show that meditating has many mental health benefits, such as reducing stress, anxiety and depression.

 It accomplishes this over time through teaching people to experience unproductive thoughts from a different perspective.

 For example, rather than letting a thought nag at someone's state of mind, meditation teaches them to recognize that it is a thought with no benefit and then release it.

 Meditation is accomplished in many ways—deep breathing, yoga, chanting—its goal is to understand and control the mind to achieve enlightenment or nirvana.
 Nirvana is a mental state of peace and happiness; it is the highest state someone can achieve in Buddhism.